 My name is Ivan , 49 Years, sculptor and concept artist.
 I live in Solin, Croatia.

-Ten years ago, I started this 'nature and culture' project for the people, to build a better and more sustainable future.
+Nearly 20 years ago, I started this 'nature and culture' project for my self, the people and the environment to build a better and more sustainable future while living off grid.

-This is because it can take a few days before people really start to get to know what projects they prefer.
+This is because it can take a few days before people really start to adjust to this way of life and to get to know what projects they prefer.

 Feel free to message me with any questions you may have and I would be happy to answer them for you.